xarunoba/nextjs-daisyui-ssr/README.md

 This is an example project that integrates daisyUI with the new Next.js 14 App Router.
 This example uses cookies to load the themes server-side.

+## Methods

+Use whichever suits your taste.

+1. Using Server Actions.
+(NEW)
+2. Using Javascript to set cookies client-side.
+(OLD)

 ## Getting Started

 First, install the dependencies: